top of page

 Guiding is available and prices are negotiated between the hunter and the guide.
 We are skilled at skinning and processing of the meat including packaging & freezing.
 These are additional services where costs vary.

-Hunters are responsible for obtaining their own hunting licence ($230 non resident) and firearms.
-It is usually possible to get the licence and tag printed at camp but due to printer requirements and internet access we can not guarantee this service.
-Upon arrival we have the appropriate forms to validate the non resident hunters licence.
+Hunters are responsible for arriving with a valid Ontario Outdoors Card at a cost is $9 CAN.
+Bear hunting licenses cost $230 for non residents and are in addition to the base price if provided for by us.
+Upon arrival we have the appropriate forms to validate the non resident hunters license.
 Import/export fees and paperwork are the responsibility of the hunter but you have our assistance as part of the harvest fee.

 EXAMPLES.

 1 . $1,500 per week allows you to hunt our established baits and relax in brand new housekeeping cabins.
-Bring and prepare your own food and transport yourself anytime to your hunting sites or elsewhere.
+Bring your license, prepare your own food and transport yourself to the hunt site (or elsewhere).
 Go home with a great experience even if you didn’t get a bear.

 2. $2,000 per week allows you to do the same as 1. but go home with what you came for, a bear.